 We featured your films Supervised & Toughest Skin on DN previously but Auroras actually pre-dates both those projects.
 What was the initial spark that began this 3+ year journey?

 I’ve always been mesmerized by astronomy and the stars.
 The aurora borealis natural light display is one of the most beautiful aspects of astronomy and the night sky.
 It seems other worldly and had such an instant mood of peace and calm associated with it.
 Advance technologies and massive engineering projects, which Japan is often times on the leading edge of, also fascinate me.
 So the concept of a space elevator certainly fits that description.
-A story centered around a North Pole based Japanese space elevator rising up through the aurora borealis popped into my head years ago when I was living in New Zealand working on Avatar.
+A story centred around a North Pole based Japanese space elevator rising up through the aurora borealis popped into my head years ago when I was living in New Zealand working on Avatar.
 I started writing a script around that concept and it wasn’t until the story developed more that I realized those two main elements are a perfect pairing on multiple cultural and stylistic levels as well.
 I technically consider this to be my first real professional narrative film and Supervised my second, so my goal was to tell a good but simple story in a complex way.
 It took so long to complete because it got basically shelved for over a year while I made the other film and for technical reasons to do with the rendering of the computer graphics.

 You’ve described the film as ‘live action anime’ and the Japanese influence is clear right down to the dual language credits.
 What were the stylistic references which informed the look of Auroras?